chmac/action.tools/frontend/public/do.md

 added.
 If a time is added the full ISO format must be used like `2020-02-29T14:27:00+01:00`.

+## Recursion

+Some tasks are repeated.
+They are often repeated on a schedule.
+This can be based on either **the date of completion** or the **after** date, or the **by** date.
+For simplicity we'll say that repetition will always affect both the `after` and `by` dates.

+- `repeat:everymon,tue,wed,thu,fri`
+- `repeat:everyjan,apr,jul,oct`
+- `repeat:every3months`
+- `repeat:every2days`
+- `repeat:after3months`

+There are 2 keywords `every` and `after`.
+The `every` keyword means that the task repeats based on its `after` and `by` dates.
+The `after` keyword means that the task repeats this period after its completion.

+## Automation

+We can automate some tasks.
+For example we could automate the replacement of some dates.
+An example might be `after:+7d` which says the task must be started after 7 days from now.
+We could automate the replacement of the `+7d` with a date 7 days in the future.

+- Relative date replacements
+- Creating the next task iteration

 # Work

 This is the general project that handles work related matters.